goinvo/goinvo.com/README.md

 Now we can use CSS to style `icon` and `icon-hamburger`, like controlling the size or `fill` color of the icon, etc.

 ### Using videos
 Videos are also managed through Dropbox and work similarly to images.
 The project makes use of a `<Video />` component.
 However, videos have a few extra requirements that images do not.
-First, videos need _two_ sources, one as `.mp4` filetype and one as `.webm` filetypes.
+First, videos need _two_ sources, one as `.mp4` filetype and one as `.webm` filetype.
 This is to make sure there is a video format that supports every browser's needs.
 Check the syntax below for how to include these formats in JavaScript.
 Also, videos should have a poster image (displayed before video plays, while the video is loading), and a fallback image (used if the video element is not supported by the browser).
 Use the component with the sources of your video (which corresponds to the Dropbox path), the poster image, and the fallback image, like so:
 ```js
 import Video from '../components/video'